jberet/jsr352/jberet-ui/README.md

 ### End to end testing

-The angular-seed app comes with end-to-end tests, again written in [Jasmine][jasmine].
+End-to-end tests are also written in [Jasmine][jasmine].
 These tests are run with the [Protractor][protractor] End-to-End test runner.
 It uses native events and has special features for Angular applications.

 * the configuration is found at `e2e-tests/protractor-conf.js`
 * the end-to-end tests are found in `e2e-tests/scenarios.js`